-- 1. Successfully complete 48 credits in the required areas of study. - 2.
+- 1. Successfully complete 48 credits in the required areas of study.
+A minimum of 7 courses (21 credit hours) must be completed in residence.
+A thesis counts as residency credit. - 2.
 Successfully complete the capstone: - a.
 Research Track: write and defend a thesis - b.
 General Track: pass a comprehensive exam - 3.
 Fulfill financial and library obligations. - 4.
-Maintain a 2.5 grade point average for the total course of study. - 5.
-Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.
+Maintain a 2.5 grade point average for the total course of study.

+5. Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.